It should be surprising that considering the current investments in PropTech, real estate has been slow to adopt innovation. But this...

-Other tools in this category are building information modelling platforms (BIM), cost estimation tools, and modular construction tools used for buildings made from pre-produced modules that are put together on-site, making the whole process more efficient and eco-friendly.
+Other tools in this category are building information modeling platforms (BIM), cost estimation tools, and modular construction tools used for buildings made from pre-produced modules that are put together on-site, making the process more efficient eco-friendly.

 Selling, buying, and renting a property

-A large portion of the proptech landscape is property portals and marketplaces a lot of us are already used to and don’t even consider “proptech” (or any kind of tech).
-An important aspect of how these platforms work is that they have been ultimately changing the way we buy, sell, and rent a property.
+Many of the proptech landscape is property portals and marketplaces many of us are already used to and don’t even consider “proptech” (or any tech).
+An important aspect of how these platforms work is that they have been ultimately changing how we buy, sell, and rent a property.

 Platforms like Zillow and other digital marketing tools, on the other hand, help automate the process of advertising property listings and reaching the right audiences with online display ads.

-Another proptech application is virtual home tours, which are far from a novelty but are becoming far more accessible these days.
-They use 3D modelling to allow the buyer to take a virtual walk around the property they’re thinking to buy.
+Another proptech application is virtual home tours, far from a novelty but are becoming far more accessible these days.
+They use 3D modeling to allow the buyer to take a virtual walk around the property they’re thinking to buy.